DM8tyProgrammer/mighty-articles/squashing-git-commit.md

 git rebase --continue
 ```

-For some reasons, you don’t want to continue.
-Don’t be afraid!
-Git forbids you in that case too.
+For some reason, you may not want to continue with squashing.
+Git being generous allows you for that too.

 ```sh
 git rebase --abort